-You’ve probably heard of the keto diet as a healthy way to regulate weight and increase energy levels.
+You’ve probably heard of the keto diet as a healthy way to fuel your brain, regulate weight, and increase energy levels.
 But, sticking to a keto diet isn’t easy.
-It requires fasting and eating a specific ratio of nutrients.
+It requires fasting, limiting carbohydrates, and increasing healthy fats.
 Taking exogenous ketones can help get the same benefits as the keto diet without such strict eating habits.
 But do they work?
 Find out more about exogenous ketones and the science behind these supplements.

 Endogenous Ketosis vs. Exogenous Ketosis